ozdemirburak/jquery-floating-social-share/README.md

   text_title_case: false, // if set true, then will convert share texts to title case like Share With G+
   description: $('meta[name="description"]').attr("content"), // your description, default is current page's description
   media: $('meta[property="og:image"]').attr("content"), // pinterest media
+  target: true, // open share pages, such as Twitter and Facebook share pages, in a new tab
   popup: true, // open links in popup
   popup_width: 400, // the sharer popup width, default is 400px
   popup_height: 300 // the sharer popup height, default is 300px